 The increases effected by the Acts Amendment (Superannuation and Pensions) Act 1960, in the rates of pensions and benefits commence to apply in respect of the payments of pension and benefits which fall due on and after 1 January 1961.

-[Section 80C amended by No. 61 of 1960 s.
+[Section 80C amended: No. 61 of 1960 s.
 3.]

 Division 4 — Existing assurance policies